Useurmind/mkdocs_macros_plugin/README.md

 <!-- tocstop -->

 ## Overview

+This is a fork of mkdocs-macros-plugin at [fralau/mkdocs_macros_plugin](https://github.com/fralau/mkdocs_macros_plugin) for changes in mkdocs version 1.0.2.
+Will be removed as soon as mkdocs-macros-plugin gets fixed.

 **mkdocs-macros-plugin** is a plugin to make it easier for the contributors to a [MkDocs](mkdocs-macros-plugin) website to make richer and more beautiful pages, by using **variables** and calls to **macros** in the markdown code.